josenk/vagrant-vmware-esxi/README.md

 Requirements
 ------------
 1. This is a vagrant plugin, so you need vagrant installed...  :-)
 2. This plugin requires ovftool from VMware.
 Download from VMware website.
+NOTE: ovftool installer for windows doesn't put ovftool.exe in your path.
+You can manually set your path, or install ovftool in the \HashiCorp\Vagrant\bin directory.
 >https://www.vmware.com/support/developer/ovf/
 3. You MUST enable ssh access on your ESXi hypervisor.
   * Google 'How to enable ssh access on esxi'